openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

  .. note::
     Support for partial credit problems in courses on edx.org and edX Edge is provisional.
 Ensure that you test such problems thoroughly before releasing them to learners.
-For more information, contact your edX program manager.
+For more information, contact your edX partner manager.

 In the following example, the learner selected two of the three correct